Adding Features

 features/new_feature/include/new_feature.hpp

-#pragma once #include "features_handler.hpp" #include "buttons.hpp" class NewFeature : public Feature { public: void handle(const Buttons& buttons) override; };
+#pragma once #include "features_handler.hpp" #include "buttons.hpp" class NewFeature : public Feature { public: void handle(const Buttons& buttons) override; };- Example:

 features/new_feature/new_feature.cpp